-Breaking the silo around marketing.
+Breaking the silo around marketing

 The problem?
+Silos.

 It’s common.
 Departments clique up, team up, focus on their areas, and travel through the business-puberty of growth and isolation.
 Departments begin to loathe working together or having to communicate with each other, which seems like trying to translate a second language.